LuckPerms/branding/README.md

 The project is called **LuckPerms**.
 Referring to it as **LP** for short is ok too.

-The following names are incorrect:
+All other names or derivations are incorrect, including (but not limited to):

 * LuckyPerms
 * LuckoPerms
 * LuckPerm
 * LuckPermission
 * LuckPermissions
 * LucksPerm
-* LickPerms
-* LuckyCharms

 ## Colors